aswen/vim-workshop/README.md

 - 2006 7.0 released
 - 2013-08-10: 7.4 released

-[catonmat]: http://www.catonmat.net/blog/why-vim-uses-hjkl-as-arrow-keys "Here is why vim uses the hjkl keys as arrow keys"

 #### Vim GUI and don't panic

 Let's show the real stuff: the GUI.
 I took a screenshot once and pasted that and then lost it.
 That's why it's not listed in [The images list](/README.md/#images).
 However this to show a bit what's where etc. I tell the people that there is a gvimrc option to get rid of the toolbar.
 Then the "don't panic" slide is here to show the commands I mention and first glimpse of the logic in commands.
 Emphasize on the detail that "q" and "wq" are abbreviations of complete commands.
 Tell that remembering a command is far more easy when you remember the word for it. "h" for help! is fairly obvious right?

 #### Modes

 Then we start talking about modes.
 Vim is the only editor I'm aware of that's defaulting to insert mode, moreover: I don't know any editor that has any other mode than "insertmode".
 The most of our work is not keying in text, it's more about "changing text".
 And that should be done using the whole bunch of nifty commands Vim has to offer.
 The first sheet explains the functions of the several modes and the second tells some ways of switching between them.

 #### Undo/Redo/Repeat

 Explain undo and redo commands.
 And that Vim keeps buffers of actions until you close the file.
 So the undo-/redobuffers are still available after you saved the file.
 Learn people immediately to stay as short as they can in Insert mode.
 A good reason is because each insert action should result in a undo/redo event.
 Another reason is that you don't make silly mistakes like having ":w" in your tekst, or "i" in a script.
 People love to hear about the dot command.
 And the slide "repeat action _n_ times is great too" is here to explain another form of repeation.

 #### Motions